getify/eslint-plugin-proper-arrows/README.md

 export default id => People.getData(id,onData)
 ```

-None of these usages of `=>` arrow functions are helping the readability or behavior of this snippet.
+These usages of `=>` arrow functions are not helping the readability or behavior of this snippet.

 ### Rule Configuration